 Welcome to Craft Coffee Spot!
-Our goal is to help people brew better coffee at home, without the expense of a coffee shop.
-There is so much to learn about specialty coffee, and we want to provide informative, accessible, and engaging content for readers.
+Our goal is to help people brew better coffee at home.
+There is so much to learn about specialty coffee, and we want to provide content that’s informative, accessible, and engaging for any coffee drinker.

 The Story

 My journey with specialty coffee started with my love for caffeine.
-I’ve been a coffee drinker for as long as I can remember, and I always enjoyed using my French press to make my daily cup of Joe.
-But it wasn’t until I decided to start a side project that I delved into the world of specialty coffee.
+I’ve been drinking coffee my adult life and enjoyed using my French press for most of that time.
+It wasn’t until I decided to start a side project that I delved into the world of specialty coffee.

 That’s when I came up with the name Craft Coffee Spot.
-“Craft” signifies the combination of art and science that goes into brewing a perfect cup of coffee and what makes it a passionate hobby for myself and others.
+“Craft” signifies the combination of art and science that goes into brewing a perfect cup of coffee and what makes it a passionate hobby.

-As I delved deeper into specialty coffee, I realized the rabbit hole goes deeper than I initially thought.
+As I delved deeper into specialty coffee, I realized the rabbit hole went deeper than I initially thought.
 Very deep.
-I went from owning a simple French press to buying a dozen espresso machines and burr grinders for our reviews.
-I tried different brewing methods and countless coffee beans.
-I even started roasting my own coffee using a Behmor2000 and attending sensory training and roasting courses to deepen my knowledge and skills.
+I went from owning a single French press and Baratza Encore to buying a dozen espresso machines and burr grinders for our reviews.
+I even started roasting my own coffee and attending sensory training and roasting courses to deepen my knowledge and skills.
 I recently joined the Specialty Coffee Association (SCA) as an official member.

 But I also recognized that I couldn’t do it all alone.
-I needed a team of like-minded individuals who shared the same passion for coffee and cared about providing the best information to our visitors.
-We work together to improve the quality and output of our work, with a mission to help everyone brew better coffee at home, without the need for an expensive coffee shop.
+I needed a team of like-minded individuals who shared the same passion for coffee and providing the best information to others.
+We’re now a team at Craft Coffee Spot, aiming to help everyone brew better coffee at home.

-The learning curve for brewing better coffee at home is shorter than you might think, and with some practice, you can brew better coffee than Starbucks at a fraction of the cost.
-However, mastering the art and science of coffee is a continuous journey, and none of us have reached the end yet.
-But that’s what makes it so exciting and keeps us motivated to learn and share our knowledge with others.
+The learning curve to better coffee is shorter than you think, and with some practice, you can brew better coffee than Starbucks at a fraction of the cost.
+However, mastering the craft of coffee is a journey, and none of us have reached the end yet.
+But that’s what makes it exciting and motivates us to learn and share our knowledge with others.
 It’s been an incredible journey so far.

 Editorial Principles

-- Accessible: we are inclusive of every background and skill level and want to bring more people into specialty coffee.
-There are lots of strong opinions on the “right” way to brew coffee but we believe the only best coffee is the one you like.
+• Accessible: we want to bring more people into specialty coffee and speak to every background and skill level.
+There are lots of opinions on the “right” way to brew coffee but we believe the best coffee is the one you like.
+We are not coffee snobs.

-- Engaging: we want people to enjoy learning about coffee.
-It’s the most fascinating bean out there, after all.
-We relate topics back to the reader and love adding anecdotes and light humor.
+• Engaging: we want people to enjoy learning about coffee.
+We make everything as relatable as possible and love adding anecdotes and light humor.

 While our content includes affiliate links, we recognize trust is vital to our brand, and poor recommendations will hurt us in the long run.
 We purchase our products and do not take sponsored posts.
 If there is any bias in our reviews, it’s towards the cheaper option; specialty coffee doesn’t have to be expensive.